kubernetes-study-guide/Kubernetes-Study-Guide/Section-07-Helm/01_Getting-Started-with-Helm/README.md

 NOTES:
 ```

 The get command gives 4 sets of info, the input parameters used for this particular release, the hooks (covered later), and rendered manifests.
-The rendered manifests are generally running multiple `kubectl .... -o yaml` in one go for each object that exists in the release.
+The rendered manifests are generally like running multiple `kubectl .... -o yaml` for each Kubernetes object that exists in the release.
 The usage 'NOTES' contains helpful info about how to do 'hello world' demo to test this release.

 To get a subset of the above output do: